rpapallas/illustrate.nvim/examples/README.md

 └── main.tex
 ```

-illustrate.nvim will create a `figures` directory the next time you attempt
+If you edit `main.tex`, illustrate.nvim will create a `figures` directory the
-to create a new figure, if a `figures` directory does not already exists.
+next time you attempt to create a new figure, if a `figures` directory does not
+already exists.

 ## Example 1 - Chapters with a figures directory already in root